Kinesiology, B.S. Program (120 units)

 The program outcomes are aligned with the University’s Institutional Learning Outcomes, the College of Education and Allied Studies Conceptual Framework, and the American Kinesiology Association’s Learning Outcomes.
 At the completion of the program graduates will be able to do the following:

-- Explain the importance of a commitment to life-long physical activity
+- Explain the importance of life-long physical activity

 - Critically evaluate situations, questions, and issues in kinesiology